Chapter 40:

 Zenobia craned her neck.
 A salty waterfall cascaded onto a figure made of ink.
 Half of Lilly’s form dissolved under the glow of a neon eye.

+Lilly pushed back to recompose her form.
 Her wielder continued to shrink.
 It felt like he was getting heavier, like she’d soon have to carry him.
 The seventh set of lower limbs atrophied while shrinking back into his body.

 “What are you talking about?
 I would never-”

 Zenobia’s secondary form doubled in size, “Liar!
 I saw you refuse to defend me when Cheryl and Xasha badmouthed.
 I saw what you whispered.
 I saw you talking to that imp about dragging me away.
 The person I trusted the most in the whole entire world saw me as an obstacle.
 Do you know how that feels?
 But maybe I’m kind of proud.
-I never thought a stick in the mud could be competitive, let alone an evil witch.”
+I never thought a stick in the mud like you could be competitive, let alone an evil witch.”

 Lilly clutched her chest as her scripts faded, “Zen, where is this even coming from?
 None of that happened.”